Srirajop/OLA-Analysis-Project/README.md

 ﻿# 🚖 OLA Analysis Project

-The OLA Data Analyst Project analyzes ride-booking data using SQL and Power BI to track ride volumes, customer behavior, and driver performance.
-It focuses on booking statuses, revenue breakdowns by payment method, and top customers.
-SQL queries are used to calculate ride statistics, and the final Power BI dashboard visualizes key data, including ride volumes, vehicle performance, and sales.
-The analysis helps optimize OLA's services by identifying trends and areas for improvement.
+This project uses SQL and Power BI to tackle the business challenge of optimizing a ride-booking service.
+By analyzing booking statuses, customer behavior, and driver performance, I identified key trends to inform strategic decisions.
+The final Power BI dashboard provides actionable insights on revenue, sales, and vehicle performance, directly addressing the need for data-driven service improvement.

 ## 🎥 Demo